JoseRoca/WinFBX/docs/COM/CQueue Class.md

 # <a name="Clear"></a>Clear

-Returns the number of elements in the collection.
+Removes all the elements in the collection.

 ```
 FUNCTION Clear () AS HRESULT